woudsma/babel-node-express-react-sass-webpack-livereload-boilerplate/README.md

 # Boilerplate: Babel - Node - Express - React - SASS - live reload (server/client)

 I was lightly frustrated about finding a clean workflow, which supported Node, ES6, Express, React, SASS and live reload on both server and client side.
 The webpack-dev-server uses a proxy to the node.js server.
 This boilerplate does nothing more than it's title says.
 See 'package.json'.
 You are free to add any dependency.
-It renders 'Hello World!' and a framecounter with React, served from a node.js server with express.
+Renders 'Hello World!' and a framecounter with React, served from a node.js server with express.

 If you think something is missing, let me know!

 ## Workflow
 Server: